 Understanding the problem

 Ideally an employee could easily track their time in the Gusto web app and then their employer could review these hours to make sure they’re correct.
 After that they’d then need to submit that data so that they could run payroll and pay the employees for the hours they tracked.
+This would make the lives of employers significantly easier when running payroll and so our job was to make sure that clocking in was as efficient as possible for employees.

 Exploration and initial ideas